revathskumar/blog.revathskumar.com/_posts/2018-10-31-rails-serve-dummy-data-via-graphql-using-activemodel.md

 title: 'Rails : serve dummy data via graphql using ActiveModel and json file'
 excerpt: 'In order to unblock the frontend team to we wanted a graphql server with dummy data served from a json file writing custom resolvers with the help of active model turned to be what we needed.'
 date: 2018-10-31 00:05:00 IST
-updated: 2018-10-31 00:05:00 IST
+updated: 2026-02-02 14:05:00 CET
 categories: rails
 tags: rails, graphql
 ---

-`Graphql` is a alternative to REST architecure which allows client to request the data in particular stucture and it returs data in thbe same structure.
+`Graphql` is a alternative to REST architecture which allows client to request the data in particular structure and it returns data in the same structure.

 When you work as a `Frontend` and `Backend` team, you might need to setup a server to serve dummy data so that `Frontend` team can work in parallel.